 BBM Enterprise is tailored specifically for the enterprise.

 • It’s the only secure mobile instant messaging app that uses a FIPS 140-2 validated cryptographic library, the same security standard used by the U.S. government.

 The key to developing effective crossover apps is to find the balance between functionality (for users) and security (for IT departments).
 If an app fails to offer a brilliant user experience, or is too restrictive, employees will work around it.
-But with BBM Protected, enterprises get gold-standard security and employees get to keep the BBM features that millions love to use.
+But with BBM Enterprise, enterprises get gold-standard security and employees get to keep the BBM features that millions love to use.